SALT-Lab-Human-AI/project-check-point-1-aidee/docs/report/FINAL_REPORT.md

 DG2: Foster Independent Learning Through Guided Discovery.
 Rather than providing answers or requiring constant tutor supervision, the system should guide learners to discover solutions themselves through scaffolded questioning.
 This approach should reduce dependence on adult assistance while building problem-solving skills.

 DG3: Rebuild Motivation Through Engaging, Low-Stakes Interactions.
 The system must transform the affective experience of learning for students with negative academic associations.
 Game-based elements and encouraging feedback should create a safe, engaging environment where struggle is normalized and effort is celebrated.

+### 3.3 Findings

+Our formative research revealed several key challenges:

+#### 3.3.1 Difficulty Providing Individualized Attention

+Tutors consistently reported struggling to meet each student's individual needs.
+One tutor explained that she has six kids at different levels working on different things.
+While she was helping one with fractions, another was stuck on reading and two others were getting distracted.
+This one-to-many dynamic meant that students often waited extended periods for assistance, leading to disengagement and frustration.

+#### 3.3.2 Lack of Cross-Session Continuity

+Each tutoring session essentially started fresh, with tutors relying on brief notes or memory to recall what individual students had worked on previously.
+A tutor noted that she might remember that someone struggles with word problems, but she could not remember exactly what they tried last time or what worked for her.
+This lack of persistent student profiles limited the ability to build on prior progress or avoid repeating unsuccessful strategies.

+This finding directly motivated Design Goal 1 (DG 1): Provide Personalized Support Through Persistent Memory.
+Research on memory architectures for LLM-based agents demonstrates that systems can maintain context across sessions through structured memory management.
+MemGPT introduced hierarchical memory tiers enabling "unbounded context" through intelligent pagination (Packer et al., 2023).
+Generative Agents implemented "memory streams" with recency, relevance, and importance scoring that persist across interactions (Park et al., 2023).
+MemoryBank advanced the field by implementing Ebbinghaus forgetting curves to model natural memory decay (Zhong et al., 2024).
+By implementing persistent memory informed by these architectures, NOODEIA could address what tutors identified as a fundamental limitation: the inability to build on prior progress or avoid repeating unsuccessful strategies.

+#### 3.3.3 Student Disengagement and Negative Affect

+Many students arrived at tutoring with negative associations about learning stemming from repeated academic failures.
+Tutors observed that traditional worksheets often triggered anxiety or avoidance behaviors.
+One tutor described a student who would "physically push the worksheet away and refuse to look at it" when presented with fraction problems.
+Notably, this was the same topic she later engaged with enthusiastically through NOODEIA's interactive games.
+Another student had developed a pattern of asking to use the bathroom immediately upon receiving math assignments, a transparent avoidance strategy.
+Students frequently exhibited visible frustration: sighing, slumping in chairs, or stating "I can't do this" before even attempting problems.
+These behaviors contrasted sharply with the engagement observed when the same students interacted with game-based learning elements, suggesting that the medium and presentation of learning materials significantly influenced affective responses.

+These observations directly motivated Design Goal 3 (DG 3): Rebuild Motivation Through Engaging, Low-Stakes Interactions.
+Meta-analyses of educational gamification demonstrate substantial effect sizes, with g=0.49 for cognitive outcomes and g=0.36 for motivational outcomes (Sailer & Homner, 2020), while recent analyses focusing specifically on K-12 populations report pooled effect sizes reaching g=0.654 for student motivation (Kurnaz & Koçtürk, 2025).
+Self-Determination Theory identifies three basic psychological needs that drive intrinsic motivation: competence, autonomy, and relatedness (Ryan & Deci, 2000).
+The stark contrast between students pushing worksheets away and engaging enthusiastically with interactive games suggested that the medium and presentation of learning materials could fundamentally transform the affective learning experience for struggling learners.

+#### 3.3.4 Need for Immediate, Adaptive Feedback

+When tutors were occupied with other students, struggling learners often sat with incorrect work, reinforcing misconceptions.
+The delay between making an error and receiving correction could extend to 10-15 minutes during busy sessions.
+Students needed immediate feedback that adapted to their specific errors and thinking patterns.

+This finding reinforced Design Goal 2 (DG 2): Foster Independent Learning Through Guided Discovery, and contributed to DG 1.
+Research demonstrates that AI tutors providing direct answers can actually harm learning outcomes—students using answer-revealing systems performed significantly worse on subsequent tests than control groups (Bastani et al., 2024).
+In contrast, Socratic AI tutoring promotes critical thinking more effectively than direct instruction approaches (Favero et al., 2024).
+The ReAct framework demonstrates that interleaving reasoning with actions improves accuracy and interpretability in LLM agents (Yao et al., 2023).
+Students waiting 10-15 minutes for correction needed not just faster feedback, but pedagogically sound guidance that built their problem-solving capabilities rather than creating dependence on external help.

 * * *